-- (c) The Objectives of the Association are- - to be an effective, independent public advocate for the Yarra River and its tributaries - to provide a unified voice, representative of the community, in relation to whole-of-river issues - to identify, create and implement initiatives that will protect and restore the Yarra River and its tributaries - to build and foster relationships with all stakeholders - to ensure integrated management founded upon stewardship - to build and make publicly accessible knowledge relating to the Yarra catchment - to celebrate the ecological and social value of the Yarra River and its tributaries - to establish a realistic funding base that can support projected activities. - (d) The Guiding Principles of the Association are- cooperation, stewardship, respect, inclusiveness, transparency, empowerment, efficiency, honesty, consultation, equity.
+- (c) The Objectives of the Association are- - to be an effective, independent public advocate for the Yarra River and its tributaries - to provide a unified voice, representative of the community, in relation to whole-of-river issues - to identify, create and implement initiatives that will protect and restore the Yarra River and its tributaries - to build and foster relationships with all stakeholders - to ensure integrated management founded upon stewardship - to build and make publicly accessible knowledge relating to the Yarra catchment - to celebrate the ecological and social value of the Yarra River and its tributaries - to work towards, and support, the creation of other waterkeeper organisations - to contribute to the rehabilitation of waterways and to water policy development that is consistent with the Association's vision - to establish a realistic funding base that can support projected activities. - (d) The Guiding Principles of the Association are- cooperation, stewardship, respect, inclusiveness, transparency, empowerment, efficiency, honesty, consultation, equity.